MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 ## Container insights in Azure Monitor

-**Supported distributions**: All Cloud Native Computing Foundation (CNCF)-certified Kubernetes clusters
+- **Supported distributions**: All Cloud Native Computing Foundation (CNCF)-certified Kubernetes clusters.

 The Container insights feature in Azure Monitor gives you a view into the performance of workloads that are deployed on your Kubernetes cluster.
 Use this extension to collect memory and CPU utilization metrics from controllers, nodes, and containers.